Rabalais: The era of quarterback quick fixes at LSU needs to end with Joe Burrow

 Make no mistake.
 LSU was fortunate to have Zach Mettenberger in 2012-13 and Danny Etling for the 2016-17 seasons, sandwiched around Anthony Jennings’ year as a starter in 2014 and Brandon Harris in 2015 before both of them transferred out.
 And though no one would try to spin Joe Burrow’s passing numbers as anything extraordinary — 2,500 yards, 12 touchdowns, four interceptions, 57.4 completion rate — there is little doubt LSU would not be preparing for a New Year’s Day date in the Fiesta Bowl without him.
 The Tigers have fed off the Ohio State transfer’s grit and toughness in a 9-3 season regular season that far exceeded LSU’s shaky preseason expectations.

 That said, for the most part LSU’s quarterback position has been a series of quick fixes preceding even Jefferson and Lee.
-The Tigers’ problem dates back to 2008 when Ryan Perrilloux was dismissed from the team for multiple discipline issues, robbing the Tigers of the heir apparent to five-year quarterback Matt Flynn.
+The Tigers’ problem dates to 2008 when Ryan Perrilloux was dismissed from the team for multiple discipline issues, robbing the Tigers of the heir apparent to five-year quarterback Matt Flynn.
 Remember Harvard transfer Andrew Hatch quarterbacking the Tigers early that season?

 There is nothing written anywhere that says you can only win a national championship with homegrown, cultivated quarterback talent, as Flynn and LSU did in 2007.
-One only has to look to 2003 when Matt Mauck, a one-time Michigan State commitment, chucked a dead end career in minor league baseball to lead LSU to the top.
+One only has to look to 2003 when Matt Mauck, a one-time Michigan State commitment, chucked a dead-end career in minor league baseball to lead LSU to the top.
 And Oklahoma might not be playing in the CFP semifinals were it not for Heisman Trophy-winning Kyler Murray, himself a transfer from Texas A&M.

 But consistency and building from the ground up within your offensive system certainly helps.
 Bringing a quarterback up from a freshman in your program is no guarantee of success, but playing the transfer game is an even bigger crapshoot.